 - If the pieces are smaller, cook the vegetables and potatoes a little longer before placing the meat on top.
 5 to 10 minutes extra cooking time for the potatoes should be fine.

-- Or check the internal temperature with a meat thermomter, it should be of 75 degrees Celsius/ 165 degrees Fahrenheit.
+- Or check the internal temperature with a meat thermometer; it should be 75 degrees Celsius/ 165 degrees Fahrenheit.

 Vegetables: potatoes, pepper, carrots, onion, and garlic.
 And some herbs, like dried/fresh rosemary and fresh parsley.

 - Prepare all the vegetables.
 Set the onions apart from all the rest because you will have to cook them first.

 - Mix the spices and rub the meat with the mixture.

 - Cook the chicken in the Dutch oven until nicely golden, about 2 minutes per side.
 Remove.
 (1)

 - Add a little extra oil and the onions to the pot.
 Cook for about 2 minutes.
 (2)

 - Add the remaining veggies, rosemary, and one splash of stock.
 Stir well, making sure to scrape the bottom of the pot as well.
 (3)